RighteousSavant/Anbernic-H700-Overlays/README.md

 Russ from RetroGameCorps has an excellent guide and breakdown of how to install these.
 You can visit the [Youtube Video](https://youtu.be/srlJmZc3Ho4?si=6NIm-BGKxvKOR88d) or the [written guide](https://retrogamecorps.com/2024/09/01/guide-shaders-and-overlays-on-retro-handhelds/).
 He is an excellent resource for anyone who is entering as new owners of emulation handhelds.

+##About arcade overlays...
+One of the banes of existance is crafting overlays for every single arcade title, as they have a variety of resolutions.
+That being said, rejoice!
+Our community friend, Phanturian, has a phenomenal Arcade Bezel pack for arcade games at 640×480.
+[Check out his Reddit post!](https://www.reddit.com/r/SBCGaming/comments/1fw4qrk/)

 ## Here are the overlays available!
 I am including what you will need to setup within the RetroArch Menu for each overlay.
 You are welcome to use whatever shader or filter your heart desires.
-Yes, there are more skins coming.
+Yes, there are more overlays coming.
 I appreciate your patience.
 Please enjoy.

 <p align="center"><ins>Nintendo Game Boy (DMG) (160×144)</ins></p>
 <p align="center"><img width="360" height="240" alt="R Savant-34-DMG-Preview" src="https://github.com/user-attachments/assets/22e3ebb7-b27e-4791-b4d6-5b7c9551f824" />